plogs/church.of.the.asopposedtowhat.com/content/posts/the-ten-entreaties.md

 1. It's great to eat, drink and be merry, but not so much if you have to get up and work in the morning.

 1. Before your dad's sperm met your mom's egg, that's what it was like to be dead.

 1. All things are funny, in context.

+_looks like we're missing one_

 <!--